cyrus925/devops/README.md

 Question : Why do we need a multistage build?
 And explain each step of this dockerfile.

-Ils vous permettent d'utiliser plusieurs instructions FROM dans votre fichier Docker.
-Chaque instruction FROM peut utiliser une base différente, et chacune d'entre elles commence une nouvelle étape de la construction.
-C'est utile pour afin d'optimiser les images Docker.
+They allow you to use multiple FROM statements in your Docker file.
+Each FROM statement can use a different base, and each starts a new step in the build.
+This is useful for optimizing Docker images.

-Build Stage :
+#### Build Stage :
 ```Dockerfile
 # Build
 FROM maven:3.8.6-amazoncorretto-17 AS myapp-build
 ```
 This line is pulling a Maven image with Amazon Corretto 17 JDK installed.
 This image is used as the base image for the build stage.
 The AS myapp-build part is naming this stage so it can be referred to later.

 ```Dockerfile
 ENV MYAPP_HOME /opt/myapp
 WORKDIR $MYAPP_HOME
 ```
 These lines are setting an environment variable MYAPP_HOME and changing the working directory to the directory specified by MYAPP_HOME.

 ```Dockerfile
 COPY pom.xml .
 COPY src ./src
 ```
 These lines are copying the pom.xml file and the src directory from the local machine to the Docker image.
-COPY src ./src

 ```Dockerfile
 RUN mvn package -DskipTests
 ```
 This line is running mvn package -DskipTests to build the application without running tests.

-Deployment Stage :
+#### Deployment Stage :

 ```Dockerfile
 # Run
 FROM amazoncorretto:17
 ```
 This line is starting a new build stage with Amazon Corretto 17 JDK as the base image.

 ```Dockerfile
 ENV MYAPP_HOME /opt/myapp
 WORKDIR $MYAPP_HOME
 ```
-GitHub Copilot
-Multistage builds are useful to anyone who has struggled to optimize Dockerfiles while keeping them easy to read and maintain.
-They allow you to use multiple FROM statements in your Dockerfile.
-Each FROM instruction can use a different base, and each of them begins a new stage of the build.
-You can selectively copy artifacts from one stage to another, leaving behind everything you don’t want in the final image.

-Here's what each step in this Dockerfile does:

-This line is pulling a Maven image with Amazon Corretto 17 JDK installed.
-This image is used as the base image for the build stage.
-The AS myapp-build part is naming this stage so it can be referred to later.

-These lines are setting an environment variable MYAPP_HOME and changing the working directory to the directory specified by MYAPP_HOME.

-These lines are copying the pom.xml file and the src directory from the local machine to the Docker image.

-This line is running mvn package -DskipTests to build the application without running tests.

-This line is starting a new build stage with Amazon Corretto 17 JDK as the base image.

 These lines are setting an environment variable MYAPP_HOME and changing the working directory to the directory specified by MYAPP_HOME.

 ```Dockerfile
 COPY --from=myapp-build $MYAPP_HOME/target/*.jar $MYAPP_HOME/myapp.jar
 ```
 This line is copying the built JAR file from the myapp-build stage to the current stage.

 ```Dockerfile
 ENTRYPOINT java -jar myapp.jar
 ```